Unleash/unleash/website/docs/contributing/backend/overview.md

 title: Back end
 ---

-The frontend is written in nodejs/typescript.
+The backend is written in nodejs/typescript.
 It's written as a REST API following a CSR (controller, service, repository/store) pattern.
 The following ADRs are defined for the backend:

 ## ADRs